leamhc/leamhc.github.io/_projects/gettyimagex.md

 ## The Graph

-These two loan deals aren’t just rare—they’re also expensive for the borrowers.
+These two loan deals aren’t just rare - they’re also expensive for the borrowers.

 To show just how costly they are, I created this bubble chart of all leveraged loans (loans issued by sub-investment-grade borrowers, essentially, companies that are not very "credible") priced between September 2024 and mid-February 2025.
 The bubble size represents loan amounts in dollars, while the colour reflects the credit rating assigned by Moody’s.
 I also factored in the [SOFR base rate](https://www.newyorkfed.org/markets/reference-rates/sofr) (437 basis points as of 18 Feb 2025) for floating-rate loans and compared them with fixed-rate ones.